Strike: ASUU’s demands unrealistic-Ezekwesili — Nigeria Today

 Strike: ASUU’s demands unrealistic-Ezekwesili

+ASUU is also asking for increased funding of university, autonomy of the institution and academic freedom.
+(NAN)

-The post Strike: ASUU’s demands unrealistic-Ezekwesili appeared first on The Herald Nigeria.
+The post Strike: ASUU’s demands unrealistic-Ezekwesili appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share